fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/index.md

 - `file`, create session which stores session data in file.
 - `cookie`, create session which stores session data in encrypted cookie.
 - `db`, create session which stores session data in database.

-This is not implemented yet.
+### Session with file as storage
 If `[session storage]` is not set then it is assumed `file`.
 So following commands are identical

 ```